The Nest

 Moving is a big job, so don’t try it yourself.
 Select a reputable company with

-Suppose you have friends or family who can give you a hand on a moving day, ask them for assistance.
+Suppose you have friends or family who can help you on moving day.
+Ask them for assistance.
 Even if they can only come out for an hour or two, their help could make the difference between moving everything in one go and taking multiple trips.

 1. Label Your Boxes Ahead of the Apartment Move.

-One of the best ways to ensure that everything arrives at your new place in one piece is to label all of your boxes correctly.
+One of the best ways to ensure that everything arrives at your new place in one piece is to correctly label all of your boxes.
 Label each box with the room it belongs to, plus special instructions (e.g., ‘fragile’).
-This will ensure that professional movers know where to put each box without asking you repeatedly.
+This will ensure that professional movers know where to put each box without repeatedly asking you.

 apartment move in tips